-the benefits to the In addition to operator and the designer of a "consolised" arrangement of standard plug-in units, there are also advantages to the installer and to the maintainer.
-The installation of electrical equipments in the form of consoles and assemblies is generally easier and cheaper than with a 1arge collection of individual equipments.
-Mounting arrangements simplified and overall space and weight savings can be made.
-Also cabling is brought to centralised locations and interconnection between individual units is made in the console wiring instead of cabling run around the compartment.
-The use of external Junction Boxes can be minimised by utilising terminal blocks within the consoles.
+In addition to the benefits to the operator and the designer of a 'consolized' arrangement of standard plug-in units, there are also advantages to the installer and to the maintainer.
+The installation of electrical equipments in the form of consoles and assemblies is generally easier and cheaper than with a large collection of individual equipments.
+Mounting arrangements are simplified and overall space and weight savings can be made.
+Also, cabling is brought to centralized locations and interconnection between individual units is made in the console wiring instead of cabling run around the compartment.
+The use of external junction boxes can be minimized by utilizing terminal blocks within the consoles.
 System modifications can therefore often be accomplished within the console wiring, avoiding the more difficult and costly changes to ship's cabling.

-Empty consoles and assemblies may be installed and cabled early in the build programme and the advantages this gives a shipbuilder are dealt with in more detail in the Vosper Thornycroft paper.
+Empty consoles and assemblies may be installed and cabled early in the build programme and this gives considerable advantages to shipbuilders.